RedHatProductSecurity/security-data-guidelines/docs/vex-beta-details.md

 },
 ```

-The `document.tracking.revision_history` has also been updated in the new alpha VEX files.
+The `document.tracking.revision_history` has also been updated in the new beta VEX files.
 Previously, the revision history object implemented some logic to create a history of changes, which was neither accurate nor comprehensive of the historical changes to an individual VEX file.
-In the new alpha VEX files, there will only be one revision that represents the last generated version.
+In the new beta VEX files, there will only be one revision that represents the last generated version.

 ```json
 # Example of legacy VEX revision history